ashnamehrotra/copacetic/website/docs/multiarch-patching.md

 - `--report-directory <directory_path>`: Specifies the directory containing platform-specific vulnerability reports.
 - `--tag <final_tag>` (optional): The tag for the final, reassembled multi-arch manifest (e.g., `1.0-patched`).
 - `--push` (optional): If included, Copa pushes the final multi-arch manifest to the registry.
-- `--platform-specific-errors <fail|warn|skip>` (optional, default: `skip`): Determines how Copa handles errors encountered while patching an individual platform's sub-image.
+- `--ignore-errors` (optional, default: `false`): If included, Copa will skip errors during platform-specific patching and continue with other platforms.
+By default, Copa fails on any platform error.
+Errors are always logged as warnings.

 ### Example: